orthomatique/gcloud-backup-toolset/Readme.md

 # gcloud-backup-toolset

 This package provides a toolset to create backups and store them with the google cloud storage service.
-Note that this is not an application to create backup, it requires some code writing.
+Note that this is not an application to create backups, it's a toolset that requires to develop in javascript the recipe to collect the data to backup.
+It takes care of tarring, compressing, encrypting the data, and uploading it to your google cloud storage bucket.

 ### Requirements